 A study in mice found that NAC supplements could accelerate tumor growth in the lungs.
 The takeaway for the authors was that NAC could actually be dangerous in high risk populations, such as those struggling with COPD.10

 I’ve written before about the CBS family of genes and how certain SNPs in those pathways can affect sulfur metabolism.
-One SNP, CBS C699T, is associated with an up-regulation of sulfur metabolism, which can lead to higher levels of ammonia in the blood as well as gastrointestinal symptoms.
+One SNP, CBS C699T, is associated with an up-regulation of sulfur metabolism.

 What does this have to do with NAC?

 NAC, alpha lipoic acid, and glutathione are all “sulfur donor supplements,” meaning their building blocks are sulfur containing amino acids, which in the case of NAC is Cysteine.11

 In some sensitive individuals this could mean they are best advised to avoid sulfur donor supplements like NAC.